tuanl12/MEGAN/README.md

 Implementation of MEGAN: Mixture of Experts of Generative Adversarial Networks for Multimodal Image Generation

 --------------------------------------------------------------------------------
-This repository provides a PyTorch implementation of [Mixture of Experts GAN](ARXIV).
+This repository provides a PyTorch implementation of [Mixture of Experts GAN](ARXIV), IJCAI'18.
 Each generator in MEGAN is capable of learning salient and distinct features.

 <p align="center"><img width="70%" src="PNG/intro.PNG" /></p>